First Jewish–Roman War: Causes and motivations

 Most scholars regard the Jewish War as a prime example of ancient Jewish nationalism.
-The revolt was driven by the pursuit of freedom, the removal of Roman control and the establishment of an independent Jewish state.
+The revolt was driven by the pursuit of freedom, the removal of Roman control, and the establishment of an independent Jewish state.
 Aspiration for independence grew following Herod's death and particularly after the establishment of direct imperial rule.
 This desire was partially fueled by the legacy of the successful Maccabean revolt against the Seleucids, which fostered the belief that a similar victory over Rome could be achievable.
 The Hasmonean-led Jewish state strengthened Jewish nationalistic awareness and aspirations for independence.
 Historian David Goodblatt pointed to similarities between the rebels' actions and ideology and those of modern national liberation movements, citing the rebels' struggle to free Judaea, their minting of coins inscribed with "Israel", and their adoption of a new symbolic era, called the "freedom of Israel," as examples.

 Jewish discontent was fueled by the harsh suppression of unrest and widespread perception of Roman rule as oppressive.
 Many Roman officials were corrupt, brutal, or inept, fueling unrest even under competent governors.
 Florus's governorship is described by ancient sources as the tipping point that sparked the revolt.
 Tacitus attributed the war to Roman misgovernance rather than Jewish rebelliousness; he noted that Jews showed restraint under harsh governors but lost patience due to Florus' actions.
-Similarly, Josephus wrote that the Jews preferred to die in battle rather than endure prolonged suffering under Florus' governance.
+Josephus wrote that the Jews preferred to die in battle rather than endure prolonged suffering under Florus' governance.

 The concept of "zeal"—a total commitment to God's will and law, rooted in figures like Phinehas, Elijah, and Mattathias, and driven by a belief in Israel's election—is often seen as a key driver of the revolt.
-While Eleazar ben Simon's faction was the only one to explicitly call itself "Zealots", historian Martin Hengel maintained that all factions rejecting foreign rule in the name of God's sole sovereignty could rightfully be included under this designation.
+Though Eleazar ben Simon's faction was the only one to explicitly call itself "Zealots", historian Martin Hengel maintained that all factions rejecting foreign rule in the name of God's sole sovereignty could rightfully be included under this designation.
 Hengel traced this view to the intensification of concepts found in the Torah (first part of the Hebrew Bible and Judaism's central text), such as God's kingship.
 This ideology resurfaced in the revolt, especially among the Sicarii.
-Judaic scholar Philip Alexander similarly described the Zealots as a coalition of factions, united by a shared form of nationalism and the goal of liberating Israel by force.
+Judaic scholar Philip Alexander also described the Zealots as a coalition of factions, united by a shared form of nationalism and the goal of liberating Israel by force.